DavidVorick/CodeCommit/src/context_builder/UserSpecification.md

 summary.
 If the top level files such as Cargo.toml appear in the .gitignore, that is an error.

+Note that any sub-folder of the src/ folder is considered a module and should be included in the codebase summary, even if it does not have an InternalDependencies.md file or a PublicAPI.md file.
+If those files are missing, they will not be included in the codebase summary.

 Modules will be declared with the following syntax:

 ```